TeeGree/goat-slips/readme.md

 ## Server

-Open the .NET 6 Web API solution (`api/GoatSlips.sln`).
+Open the .NET 6 Web API solution (`src/GoatSlips.sln`).

-Edit the `api/GoastSlipsApi/appsettings.Development.json` file.
+Edit the `src/GoastSlips/appsettings.Development.json` file.

-- Set the "Secret" configuration with any string that is at least 20 characters long.
+- Set the "Secret" configuration with any string that is at least 25 characters long.
 This is used to sign the JWT security token. _It is **not** used to hash the user passwords._
 - Set the `ConnectionStrings/ConnectionString` configuration to a connection string pointing to the database created in the steps outlined above.
 A sample connection string is `"Server=localhost\\SQLEXPRESS;Database=GoatSlipsDb;Trusted=Connection=True"`.

 Begin debugging the `GoatSlips` project.

 ## Client

+The client React app can be found in the `src/GoatSlips/Client` folder.

-Edit the `client/.env` file and ensure the `REACT_APP_API_ENDPOINT` is set to the URL of the debugging instance of the `GoatSlips` project from the steps above.
+Edit the `src//.env` file and ensure the `REACT_APP_API_ENDPOINT` is set to the URL of the debugging instance of the `GoatSlips` project from the steps above.

-Open a terminal and navigate to the `client` folder.
+Debugging the GoatSlips .NET project will automatically run the following commands to install dependencies for and start up the react app:

-1. Run `npm install` to install dependencies.
+1. `npm install`

-2. Run `npm start` from the terminal.
+2. `npm run start`

+# Deploying the application

+Deploying the application requires:

+1. Updating the `src/GoatSlips/Client/.env` file to point to the target URL of the application.
+2. Publishing the GoatSlips.csproj.
+3. Setting necessary configurations in the published `appsettings.json` file.
+4. Creating a website in IIS that points to the published directory.

+Steps 1, 2, and 3 are handled by the `deploy.sh` script.
+Run this interactive script and it will prompt you for all necessary configuration options and the directory where the published application should be placed.

+In IIS, a website or application must be pointed to the folder location of the published files.
+The application pool used by that website should use an identity user with access to the GoatSlipsDb server.
+This can be found in the advanced settings of the application pool, under `Process Model` > `Identity`.

-## License
+# License

 G.O.A.T.
 Slips is licensed under the [GNU GPLv3 License](https://github.com/TeeGree/goat-slips/blob/main/LICENSE.md).